 Is there a way to kick participants off the call?
 How does it work?

 Yes, but only if they’re a room owner.

 Now that you’ve read all about the platform, you can evaluate whether it’s right for your situation.
-If you want to check out another platform, consider looking at our short guide for a high-level comparison, or videoconferencing.guide for many more details.
-And as always, contact our training team if you need more assistance.
+If you want to check out another platform, consider looking at our short guide for a high-level comparison, or this videoconferencing guide for many more details.
+And, as always, contact our training team if you need more assistance.